Admissions

 **There is a 10% discount on the enrolled 3rd child's tuition per family per year and a 15% discount on the enrolled 4th child's tuition per family per year.

-Please inquire about tuition assistance and financial aid options.
+Please inquire about tuition assistance options.
 See below for more information.

 529 Savings Plan